tisseur-claudius/cao/README.md

 # cao
+TODO: Directories refactor with following structure :
+Project
+* LaserCut // contains final plans
+* Parts
+  * SubParts // Contains all FreeCad part of a SubPart (roof / wall or whatever I think)
+* Render // Contains screenshot of FreeCad or a photo of the object
+<project>.FCstd // complet FreeCad view realize with Assembly2 module

 CAO files created by FreeCAD to be laser cut in a Fablab

 Each repository contains a different project :

-Nichoir : Nest for little birds (specialy blue tit)
+* Nichoir : Nest for little birds (specialy blue tit)

-Studio_photo : Photo Box
+* Studio_photo : Photo Box

 ________________________________________________